A Minute With: Zachary Quinto on 'Star Trek,' Spock and coming out

 Q: In between the two "Star Trek" films, you made some headlines when you said you were gay.
 Was coming out a big deal?

 A: It was obviously a very big deal.
-It wasn't about formality or stopping rumors because I don't really pay attention to rumors in the first place.
+It wasn't about formality or stopping rumours because I don't really pay attention to rumours in the first place.
 It was a very specific move that I made because there was a rash of teen suicides at the time (the victims were gay).

 Q: How did that relate to you?